keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 Much better now!

-However, looking at `map_result` implementation we can quickly discover that it has nothing specific to `result` type.
+However, looking at `map_result` implementation we can quickly discover that it has nothing specific to the `result` type.
 It only uses `return` and `bind`.
 So, instead, we can make a "generator" function which is parametrized over `return` and `bind` to